lsh54718579/Fetch-Receipt-Process-Challenge/README.md

 # Receipt Processor Web Service
 - Challenge problem statement: https://github.com/fetch-rewards/receipt-processor-challenge
 - This service processes receipts, assigns points based on rules, and provides endpoints to interact with receipts and points.
+- Feature update:
+  - Added a point multiplier field to grant 2 times points on 5th receipt scan and 3 times points on 10th receipt scan
+  - Added a userId field in Process Request endpoint to keep track of number of receipts for a user

 ## Language and Framework
 - Java 17